antoinemariani/antoinemariani/README.md

 - 👨‍💻 All of my projects are available on this page (and on demand!)

-- 💬 Ask me about **Product Design, Growth Management, React & Next.js, Ruby on Rails, tech & online communications... but also running & cycling ! 🚲🏃**
+- 💬 Ask me about **Product Design & Management, Growth, React & Next.js, Ruby on Rails, tech & online communications... but also running & cycling ! 🚲🏃**

 - 📫 How to reach me : [**email**](mailto:hello@amariani.dev) & [**linkedin**](https://www.linkedin.com/in/antoinemariani)

-- 📄 More about my experiences [My homepage](https://antoinemariani.github.io/gh-pages-home)

 - ⚡ Fun fact **I've ridden 3000km across France by bike in 2022, from Dunkerque to Hendaye and then Marseille !**